 5. Bx action plan

 Children and young people with Bx can have an action plan.
-You and your doctor or another member of your child's health team can discuss this so that it's right for your child.
+You and your doctor or another member of your child's healthcare team can discuss this so that it's right for your child.
 It lists your child's daily treatment and steps to take if your child becomes unwell.

 How can I keep my child with bronchiectasis well?